Bangalore Trends as the city becomes pink trumpets bloom

 Once again, this time of year, Bengaluru's streets are lined with trees that resemble cherry blossoms, transforming the city into a frenzy of colors.

-One can visit the city's renowned Cubbon Park to see the blooming pink splendour of the city.
+One can visit the city's renowned Cubbon Park to see the blooming pink of the city.
 Spend some time in the comfort of the magnificent pink trumpet trees in the park by taking a bike ride or a lengthy walk.

 It is well worth the journey to see the pink-hued trees in blossom that line the roadside!